BuckWoody/PresentationsAndBlogs/SQLtoPostgres/01_-_Introduction_and_Overview.md

 SQL Server configuration is managed primarily through SQL Server Configuration Manager and `sp_configure`.
 In Postgres, configuration lives in two key text files inside the data directory:

-**`Postgres.conf`** — The main parameter file.
+**`postgresql.conf`** — The main parameter file.
 Equivalent to SQL Server's `sp_configure` settings.
 Important parameters you will encounter during the workshop:

 ```
 # Memory